What is the Zero Lower Bound?

 The Zero Lower Bound refers to the belief that interest rates cannot be lowered beyond zero.
 Traditionally, central banks used monetary policy to manipulate the interest rate in the economy to meet their fiscal objective(s).
 Therefore, the banks would lower the interest rate during a recession (to promote investment) and increase the interest rate during a boom (to control prices).

 Central banks believed that the interest rate was bounded from below at 0, i.e., the lowest interest rate that the central bank could set in the economy was 0%.
-Following the 2008 recession that resulted in low investor confidence in the economy, even zero interest rates could not stimulate investment and recovery.
+Following the 2008 recession that resulted in low investor confidence in the economy, however, even zero interest rates apparently could not stimulate investment and recovery.

 The Zero Lower Bound and the 2008 Recession

-Most central banks use the monetary policy to control interest rates in the economy as per the new Keynesian economic model.
+Most central banks use monetary policy to control interest rates in the economy as per the new Keynesian economic model.
 However, when interest rates reach the zero lower bound, even the monetary policy can lose the ability to stimulate growth.
 For example, during the 2008 crash, “unconventional” tools were used so monetary policy could help get the economy out of the liquidity trap.

-Usually, a decrease in interest rates encourages spending, but in a liquidity trap, the change in the money supply does not change spending habits.
+Usually, a decrease in interest rates encourages spending, but in a liquidity trap, a change in the money supply does not change spending habits.
 Therefore, the use of monetary policy is ineffective (as seen above).

 Unconventional Monetary Policy and the Great Recession

 In response to the 2008 Global Financial Crisis, central banks around the world lowered interest rates and by 2009, the US Federal Reserve, the Bank of England, and the European Central Bank had interest rates close to 0%.
-The zero lower bound meant the banks were no longer able to pursue traditional monetary policy and had to implement a series of unconventional monetary policy as fiscal stimulus.
+The zero lower bound meant the banks were no longer able to pursue traditional monetary policy and had to implement a series of unconventional monetary policies as fiscal stimulus.